 - USCIS will accept extra petitions to make-up for denied, and revoked petitions based upon historical data.

-All this gives me enough confidence that random selection would (again WOULD and not SHOULD) still happen for H1B Visa FY 2018 quota.
-I didn’t see any revisions to the above regulation and expect it to be the source of truth.
+What’s my opinion on H1B Lottery ?
+In my view, USCIS would continue to do what they have been doing for last several years.
+If they want to make a fundamental change to the selection process, then that needs to be called out.
+Is the distribution going to be based on salary, or based on job category (so that there is a good mix of software engineers, chemical/mechanical/civil engineers, architects, doctors etc.) or experience level (freshers vs experienced folks) etc.?
+Providing transparency is beneficial to all – those who support random selection and those who are against it.
+As of now, I didn’t see any revisions to the above regulation and expect it to be the source of truth.
 If USCIS decides to ignore the laid down regulation and use a different method to select petitions, they would be opening themselves up to some lawsuits.
 But who knows maybe that’s what USCIS wants.
 In any case, we would know by next week what’s really up with USCIS.

 Your thoughts ?